 When are The Developing Child classes offered?

-The Developing Child classes are offered in Summer Sessions A and D. Students may complete the coursework in one or more summer.
+The Developing Child classes are offered over a 12 week Summer Session.
+Students must be available to attend and complete the coursework in one summer as a cohort.

 How do I apply to The Developing Child Summer Minor or Certificate?

-To apply for The Developing Child Minor or Certificate:
+To apply and submit your Intent to Declare for The Developing Child Minor or Certificate:

-- Complete The Developing Child application.
+- Complete The Developing Child application/ Intent to Declare.
 Applications will be accepted on a rolling basis, limited to 30 students.
-To request it, email: Luvy Vanegas-Grimaud, ED&LS Coordinator or visit The Developing Child website and click on the Apply link.

 - Once approved, submit required immunization records to Luvy Vanegas-Grimaud.